xyproto/cxx/README.md

 # :sake: sakemake

-`sakemake` is a small program that provides a simple way to build your C++17 executables, structure your C++17 code, test and debug your source files.
+*Sakemake* is a build system that provides a simple way to build your C++17 executables, structure your C++17 code, test and debug your source files.
 It also makes it easy for Linux distro packagers to package your project, and for users to build and install it.

-It uses SCons, make and pkg-config under the hood, while providing a tool that aims to be as easy to use as `go build` for Go.
+It uses scons, make and pkg-config under the hood, while providing a tool that aims to be as easy to use as `go build` for Go.

-Dependencies, like for example SDL2, are discovered automatically and the correct flags are given to the C++ compiler.
+Dependencies, like SDL2 for example, are discovered automatically and the correct flags are given to the C++ compiler.
 The latest versions of both GCC (g++) and Clang (clang++) are supported.

-No configuration files are needed!
-No `CMakeLists.txt`, `Makefile`, `SConstruct`, `configure`, `automake`, `Makefile.in` or other acrobatics.
+**No configuration files needed!** No `CMakeLists.txt`, `Makefile`, `SConstruct`, `configure`, `automake`, `Makefile.in` or other acrobatics.

-If you are building a library, `sakemake` is not for you yet.
-If you are looking for a configuration-free build system for C++17 on Linux, `sakemake` might be for you.
-You can give it a go and see if it works for what you are trying to achieve.
+If you are building a library, *Sakemake* is not for you, yet.
+If you are looking for a configuration-free build system for C++17 on Linux, *Sakemake* might be for you.

+Give it a spin and see if it behaves as expected?

 ## Usage

 In a directory with C++17 source files ending with `.cpp`, and a `main.cpp` file, building is as simple as:

-    sakemake
+    sm

 #### Build and run:

-    sakemake run
+    sm run

 #### Build and run tests in a directory with files ending with `_test.cpp`:

-    sakemake test
+    sm test

 #### Clean:

-    sakemake clean
+    sm clean

 #### Build with clang instead of gcc:

-    sakemake clang
+    sm clang

 #### Debug build:

-    sakemake debug
+    sm debug

-#### Building a specific directory (`sakemake` can take the same flags as `make`):
+#### Building a specific directory (`sm` can take the same flags as `make`):

-    sakemake -C example/hello
+    sm -C example/hello

 #### Cleaning and building:

-    sakemake rebuild
+    sm rebuild

 #### Installing on the local system, using sudo:

-    sudo PREFIX=/usr sakemake install
+    sudo PREFIX=/usr sm install

 The name of the current directory will be used as the executable name.

 #### Packaging a project into $pkgdir:

-    DESTDIR="$pkgdir" PREFIX=/usr sakemake install
+    DESTDIR="$pkgdir" PREFIX=/usr sm install

+--- or just ---

+    sm pkg

 The name of the current directory will be used as the executable name.

 #### Strict compilation flags (complains about all things):

-    sakemake strict
+    sm strict

 #### Sloppy compilation flags (will ignore all warnings):

-    sakemake sloppy
+    sm sloppy

 #### Get the current version:

-    sakemake version
+    sm version

 ## Features and limitations

-* **No configuration needed**, as long as the *sakemake* directory structure is followed.
+* **No configuration needed**, as long as the *Sakemake* directory structure is followed.
 * **Auto-detection** of include, define and libarary flags, based on which files are included from `/usr/include`, using **`pkg-config`**.
 Not all libraries, include files and cxxflags can be auto-detected yet, but more are to be added.
-* Auto-detection of SDL2 is always supported.
 * Built-in support for testing, clang, debug builds and only rebuilding files that needs to be rebuilt.
 * Uses the caching that is supplied by SCons, no ccache needed.
 * Does not use a `build` directory, it's okay that the `main` executable ends up in the root folder of the project. `main.cpp` can be placed in the root folder of the project, or in its own directory.